Bugatti Posters

 Obsessive attention to detail and hiring the best artists.

-Ettore Bugatti himself designed all of his creations and his extremely talented son Jean, who later took to the drawing board alone.
-This extraordinary man had attended the Brera School of Art as a youth, yielding to an artistic streak.
+Ettore Bugatti designed many of his creations, as did his highly talented son Jean, who later took to the drawing board alone.
+This extraordinary man had attended the Brera School of Art as a youth, yielding an artistic streak.

 He also demonstrated an astonishing ability for mechanical engineering and an amazingly eclectic mind in general.
-A man who had built his first car at the age of 20 and who personally designed everything down to the “ergonomic” interiors of his company’s automobiles.
+At the age of 20, he built his first car and personally designed everything from the “ergonomic” interiors of his company’s automobiles.

-In particular, the posters were created by great artists of the time, including Cassandre, Renè Vincent, and more.
+The posters were created by great artists of the time, including Cassandre, Marcello Dudovitch, Renè Vincent, Geo Ham, and others.

 Artwork by Gerold.